 - 2 Pounds baby clams any small clams work, such as little neck clams

 - 2 garlic cloves finely sliced

 - salt and pepper to taste

-- 1 serrano pepper (rinsed and stem removed)
+- 1 serrano pepper rinsed, stem removed and coarsely chopped

 - 1 garlic clove